 Malware / ransomware compromises file security

-There are many reasons that a file can be deleted, and too few built-in solutions for Office 365 users to recover them.
-To learn more about file security in Office 365 watch this webinar on The State of Ransomware & Office 365.
+There are many reasons that a file can be deleted, and too few built-in solutions for Microsoft 365 users to recover them.
+Check out our 2019 State of the Industry Ransomware Report to learn more.

 Let’s say the damage is done and your company’s files are lost forever.
 Now what?